We want you to be able to use our website in your own way.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 We are currently reviewing our website intending to make it WCAG 2.1 AA compliant.
-This is part of a project to replace the code of our website, which began rolling out in July 2019, and will fix many of the issues below.
+This is part of a project to replace the code of our website and will fix many of the issues below.